payneal/ms_detection/README.md

 # **ms_detection**
 ### **MS Detection & Symptom Mapping — Patient-Owned MRI Intelligence for Multiple Sclerosis**

+This project is an open, modular pipeline designed to analyze a patient’s brain MRI and return two high-value outputs:

+1. **Whether MS-like lesions are present**
+2. **Which cognitive, emotional, or physical symptom domains those lesions are most likely to affect**

+The goal is **not diagnosis**.
+The goal is **patient-owned insight** — giving individuals clarity on their MRI scans over time while keeping a clinician in the loop.

+The repository includes the full processing pipeline: *ingestion, harmonization, preprocessing, lesion detection, atlas overlap, symptom-domain mapping, and human-readable reporting.*

 * Folder structure
 ```
 README.TXT                    - This readme file